 Under the False Claims Act, going to the press or reporting to an agency such as the Transbay Joint Powers Authority doesn’t get you an award.
 You must dot the i’s and cross the t’s to qualify for an award.
 And that means filing a sealed court complaint.

 We are happy to explain the steps and help you determine if you have a case.
-For more information, visit our Buy American whistleblower page.
+For more information, visit our Buy American whistleblower and DOT whistleblower pages.
 Have a question or want to see if you qualify for an award?
 Contact us online, by email at or by phone at 414-704-6731 (direct).

 All information is protected by the attorney-client privilege and kept confidential.
 We only get paid for our services if we collect money on your behalf.
 All services provided using local counsel where required.